mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 ---
 ## Introduction

-All I wanted to do was move my gaming rig from Windows to Linux, now I need to contribute a fix to Wine.
+All I wanted to do was move my gaming rig from Windows to Linux, now I've contributed a fix to Wine.

 Obviously there is more to it than that, Valve (via the SteamDeck) have financed and made possible the running of a whole host of games and applications that are Windows native, on Linux.
 Through Proton and Wine, in turn, they made it possible for me to move my gaming PC (and my music production rig, to a lesser extent) from Windows and MacOS to Linux.